rajguru7/sys-set-up/README.md

 Files which should not be public will be transferred through external storage device or NAS/SMB/FTP.

+## Learnings

+The env in ansible is of the user with which you run ansible.
+If you use become in some task.
+If you lookup the env in that task the environment variables will not be of root if you didn't run ansible as root.

 Nice content <https://missing.csail.mit.edu/2020/security/>

 ## References